jackgray/narc_arch/docs/source/planning.rst

 needed to maintain a custom-built and cost effective solution, a few key factors should be considered when making this decision:
     -   Annual costs of an all-in-one cluster management solution
-    -   How much you want to spend on full time data management staff developers, and solutions architects
+    -   How much you want to spend on full time data management staff/developers/solutions architects
     -   the learning curve of the various tools and required time investment feasability